gonzalocarreteroh/Socket-Programming/README.md

 make #->it displays the options

-make print_graphs_data #-> print the data from which the graphs are generate
+make print_graphs_data #-> print the data from which the graphs are generated

 make MM1 #-> run the MM1 simulator with a example input set with rho = 1.2